jlengstorf/presentations/offline-first-online-performance/README.md

 Quite a bit, it turns out.

 In this talk, Jason Lengstorf will share the surprising ways that online apps will see huge benefits when they're built to support offline users.
-Learn how to ace the Lighthouse test with just a few simple changes, and how you can easily create Offline First apps with just a few lines of code.
+Learn how to ace Google's progressive web app test, Lighthouse, with just a few simple changes, and how you can easily create Offline First apps with just a few lines of code.

 Learn how going Offline First will improve the connected experience, including: